I’ve always been a woman who was provoked by cosmetics.

 Me with makeup on is the real me.

 I know I know.
 You’re reading this thinking, WHAT?!
 YOUR ONLY REAL SIDE IS YOUR NATURAL SIDE!
 Well…that’s your own ideology.
 Me personally, I disagree.
 Even though I love myself without makeup, I see my artistry coming out whenever I hold my makeup brushes.
 It’s something I create using my good ol’ creative cranial.
 Whatever weird colors and techniques that exist in my head is eventually what comes out on my face.
+My friends have been telling me to offer beauty services on websites like Beauty Booker.
+It’s really easy to list your beauty services so I might give it a go to see how much I enjoy it.
+Who wouldn’t want a career in beauty!?!
 Trust me when I say I think I look fine without makeup, and I can definitely leave my house without it.
 But it’s like telling a painter his/her only good work is the canvas without paint…because it’s more “natural.”
 In the end, the artist is the awesome unique one and you look like an a**hole.

 I’m feeding into a re-surfacing industry created for and by women